living the principles of nonviolence

 If you would like to make a donation to help with the purchase of snow boots for this winter, please click on the button below.
 A check may also be written to Central Presbyterian Church noting “Boots for Columbine” on the memo line.

-If you have questions or would like more information, please contact Jan Kukic, Yvonne Walton or Linda Parker.
+If you have questions or would like more information, please contact Jennifer Haratsaris.
 Thank you!

 pentecost offering